eagleboost/blog/_includes/posts/2021-04-06-Unity-Container-02-Implementing-the-INotifyPropertyChanged-Interface/en.md

 ## 3. Reflection.Emit

-The ultimate solution is to dynamically generate codes via `Reflection.Emit`. `Reflection.Emit` is also the foundation of `AOP` libraries like [PostSharp](https://www.postsharp.Net/).
-For the `InterceptionBehavior` above, `Unity Container` internally also creates a `Proxy` class by using `Reflection.Emit`, just that its purpose is to expose something to allow developers put custom logic in the behaviors.
+The ultimate solution is to dynamically generate codes.
+One way is to generate codes at run time via `Reflection.Emit`, another way is to run some MSBuild post process tasks to generate codes based configurations like attribute and edit the assemblies. `AOP` libraries like [PostSharp](https://www.postsharp.Net/) work in this way.
+In the end these two approaches are both manipulating IL, but we'll only talk about the first approach in this blog.
+For the `InterceptionBehavior` above, `Unity Container` internally also creates a `Proxy` class via `Reflection.Emit`, just that its purpose is to expose something to allow developers put custom logic in the behaviors.

 > `PostSharp` also provides [support](https://doc.postsharp.Net/inotifypropertychanged) to implement `INotifyPropertyChanged`, but `PostSharp` is not free and its approach is similar to what we're going to talk about.